 The Phantom Of The Opera Tickets - His Majesty's Theatre

-The show is truly one of the most incredibly successful productions in the history of live entertainment boasting combined worldwide gross revenues of over $5.6 billion and has been seen by over 160 million people in 145 cities across 35 different countries.
-The Phantom Of The Opera continues to showcase in its original form in productions in the West End, where it is now the longest-running show. ever to be staged.
+The Phantom Of The Opera is one of the most successful productions in live entertainment, boasting combined gross revenues of over $5.6 billion worldwide, and has been seen by over 160 million people in 145 cities across 35 different countries.
+The musical is still showcased in its original form and is now the longest-running musical ever to be staged.

 "Remains one of the most beautiful, spectacular productions in history" - Sunday Express